nico9506/utilities-tool/README.md

 # utilities-tool
-Collection of utitlites such a weather info, local news, economic indicators, etc
+Collection of utilities such a weather info, local news, economic indicators, etc